 - Maybe she decides that she loves the rehab process and starts flipping properties on her own.

-Here’s another great thing about real estate professional benefits: As soon as one of the couple meets the qualifications, both receive the benefits.
+Here’s another great thing about real estate professional tax benefits: As soon as one of the two meets the qualifications, both receive the benefits.
 Jamie’s rental losses can offset Darin’s medical income—even if Darin himself is not a real estate professional.

 Investors also must show that they “materially participate” in the rental properties that they own.
 That means they’re involved in the operations of their real estate in a regular, continuous, and substantial way.